vgodwinamz/mcp-client-bedrock/README.md

 * CLI Client: A command-line interface for interacting with MCP servers using Amazon Bedrock models
 * Web UI: A browser-based interface built with FastAPI for a more visual interaction experience

+⚠️ Disclaimer
+EXPERIMENTAL: This project is experimental and provided as a demonstration of what's possible with MCP and PostgreSQL.
+All recommendations and code should be carefully reviewed before implementation in any production environment.

+NOT OFFICIAL: This is a personal project and not affiliated with, endorsed by, or representative of any organization I work for or contribute to.
+All opinions and approaches are my own.

+NO LIABILITY: This tool is provided "as is" without warranty of any kind.
+Use at your own risk.
+The author is not liable for any damages or issues arising from the use of this software.

 ## Key Features

 * Multi-server support: Connect to multiple MCP servers simultaneously